dbvisel/canvasdemo/README.md

 ## Demo needs

  - This is fake content and not actually compelling!
- - Maybe a network version (with a loop?)
- - add software embed
+ - add additional embed types:
+   - software
- - add image carousel?
+   - image carousel?
 Is that essential?
  - graph network is probably useful visualization
  - phone presentation mode
+   - force presentation mode on vw < 767px?
  - add annotation (maybe using Disqus?) https://www.npmjs.com/package/disqus-react

 ## Todo/Features to consider: